 Compose provides a relatively thin interaction layer on top of the regular Docker experience.
 You’re still directly interacting with Docker containers as your fundamental compute unit.
 Kubernetes adds its own concepts to the architecture: you create and manage Pods, which can each hold multiple containers.
 This provides extra flexibility when you’re defining your workloads, but can be a source of confusion for newcomers.

-Kubernetes is more than just a container orchestrator—it’s a complete platform for building and running your applications.
+Kubernetes is more than a container orchestrator.
+It is a complete platform for building and running your applications.
 The ability to run one-off and scheduled jobs allows you to more easily implement complex container-adjacent functionality without manually configuring system crontabs or polluting your containers with extra processes.

-Docker Compose can be used with Swarm mode to support multiple hosts; however, this doesn’t come close to matching the direct cloud integrations and managed provisioning options prevalent in the Kubernetes ecosystem.
+Docker Compose can be used with Swarm mode to support multiple hosts, but Swarm mode is in slowed development and does not come close to the direct cloud integrations and managed provisioning options common in the Kubernetes ecosystem.

 Kubernetes vs. Docker Compose: Comparison table